Bandwagon (magazine)

-Bandwagon is the bimonthly journal of the Circus Historical Society.
-Originated in 1940 as SPEC, it is still in print today.
+Bandwagon is the quarterly journal of the Circus Historical Society (CHS).
+Originated in 1940 as SPEC, it is still in print today and covers a variety of topics relating to circus history.
 The magazine was renamed as Bandwagon in 1941.
-The headquarters is in Columbus, Ohio.
 Contributing writers include Stuart Thayer and William L. Slout.

+A complete, searchable index of articles is available on the Circus Historical Society website.
+In June, 2022 the Circus Historical Society released its Bandwagon collection on Internet Archive, with over 500 free, searchable issues dating back to SPEC in 1940.
+The Internet Archive collection does not contain the most recent three years of Bandwagon, which are embargoed on a members-only site for CHS members as a listed member benefit.